top of page

 Which is it: sincerity or charm?

 If we based the answer to that question on my youth, I’d say charm.
 The likable villains in the list above possess charm.
-But I don't think they're as beloved as the first list of characters entitled “Most Sincere Characters,” which all possess more sincerity than charm.
+But I don't think they're as beloved as the first list of characters entitled “Most Sincere Characters,” which possess more sincerity than charm.
 This tells me that sincerity is the winner.

 Either way, I suggest you choose one of the two.
 Unless you can think of a third category.
 Is there one?